Info Meeting on 1st RDA Open CallSeptember 23, 2021

 Attendees also got a special preview of RDA Open Calls coming up in 2021:

-- Maintenance facilities – Opening on 30 September: This call focuses on supporting maintenance facilities implementing RDA recommendations and outputs within EOSC.
+- Maintenance facilities – This call focuses on supporting maintenance facilities implementing RDA recommendations and outputs within EOSC.

-- Domain ambassadors – Opening on 30 September: This call will establish a dedicated network of experts for EOSC.
+- Domain ambassadors – This call will establish a dedicated network of experts for EOSC.

-- Dedicated community – Opening on 31 October: This call will support the engagement of new scientific communities providing practice solutions for EOSC.
+- Dedicated community – This call will support the engagement of new scientific communities providing practice solutions for EOSC.

 During the Q&A, the speaker panel stressed the need for continued dialogue on the RDA Open Calls with the broader EOSC data research community.